Defines various abstract base classes that can be subclassed to create powerful plugins. The useful classes are:

 Set this to True if your plugin returns HTML formatted comments

-Setting this to True means that the browser object will add Accept-Encoding: gzip to all requests.
+Setting this to True means that the browser object will indicate that it supports gzip transfer encoding.
 This can speedup downloads but make sure that the source actually supports gzip transfer encoding correctly first

 A list of Option objects.
 They will be used to automatically construct the configuration widget for this plugin